sisirsagar18/Market-Research/README.md

-# This repository contains an array of various independent projects that I have worked on.
+# This repository contains Classifer Models trained on marketing campaign data, that predict whether a customer has responded to the campaign or not.